Bridge The Gap

 - A holistic, whole-child philosophy that honours the mind, body, and spirit.

-- A genuine community where belonging is built intentionally from day one.
+- Community belonging, built intentionally from day one.

 Schedule & Availability

-Bridge the Gap students attend two or three days per week, following the Oak Learners school year calendar.
+This program is available for students, who can attend two, three, or four days per week, following the Oak Learners school year calendar.
 We offer flexible scheduling to accommodate a variety of home learning and school arrangements.
 Current enrollment for the 2026–27 school year is open for all grade levels, JK through Grade 6.

 ✦ Bridge the Gap At a Glance